A Tropical Pitcher Plant and Enzymes for Gluten Digestion

 Pitcher plants produce an array of digestive enzymes.
 They are able to break down the entire body of an insect, including the chitin that forms the outer covering.
 Some of the enzymes may be useful for humans.

-Nepenthes ampullaria can be bought in some plant nurseries and kept as a cultivated plant.
+Nepenthes ampullaria can be bought in some plant nurseries.
+It makes an interesting houseplant.

-The leaves of the plant are long, narrow and pointed.
-Some of them have a tendril at their tip.
-The lower leaves are borne in rosettes while the upper ones are spread out.
+The leaves of the plant are long, narrow, and pointed.
+The lower leaves are borne in a basal rosette while the upper ones are spread out along the vertical or climbing stems.
 The plant becomes woody as it matures.

-The plant bears small flowers arranged in a structure called a panicle, which is shown in the photo below.
+Vertical stems of the plant bear small flowers arranged in a structure called a panicle, which is shown in the photo below.
 Each flower in the panicle is yellow-green in colour.
 The fruit is a capsule that changes from green to brown as it ripens.

 Nepenthes ampullaria produces both aerial pitchers and terrestrial ones.
 The pitchers are attractive and have a variety of colours.
 They are green, yellow-green, red, speckled red and green, or speckled red and yellow.
 They have a small operculum that is folded backwards.

-An aerial pitcher is attached to a tendril that extends from the tip of a leaf's midrib.
-The plant also produces a cluster of pitchers that spread over the ground and are referred to as terrestrial or basal pitchers.
-These pitchers are produced by an underground stem known as a rhizome.
+Aerial pitchers are attached to a tendril that extends from the tip of a leaf's midrib.
+They are produced by the leaves in the basal rosette and by the lower leaves of the climbing stems.
+The plant also produces a cluster of pitchers that spread over the ground and are called terrestrial or basal pitchers, as shown in the second photo in this article.
+The terrestrial pitchers are produced by underground stems known as rhizomes.
+They give the impression that they are separate from the main plant, but they are connected to it.

 The digestive fluid of Nepenthes is acidic, like the fluid in our stomach.
 In addition, it contains a large bacterial population.
 These bacteria may help to digest food, just like the bacteria in our intestine.
 The plant's similarity to our digestive tract is interesting and could be significant with respect to disease treatment.